 - We may trigger a much wider conflict.
 After the “Arab Spring” of 2011, the Middle East is already very unstable.
 Like all cynical Arab leaders under pressure, Syria is threatening to attack Israel in the event of western intervention.
 How far the conflict would then spread beyond the borders of Syria is hard to say.

 - We are broke and over-stretched.
 We face a large national deficit and another military intervention, even if it proves to be as ‘simple’ as Libya will cost £ Billions we cannot afford.
 After lengthy engagements in Afghanistan and Iraq our forces need time to recuperate and restructure.
-(Laughably the 2010 defence review promised “no new conflicts before 2015″.
+(Laughably the 2010 defence review promised “no new conflicts before 2015”.
 Rather like reducing your house insurance on the basis you don’t plan to be burgled in the next 5 years).
-Further fanning the flames of conflict in the Middle East is also likely to push up oil prices further impeding the economic recovery.

 - It is not in our national strategic interest.
 Apart from the humanitarian concern and desire to stop the war, there is no direct benefit to getting involved.
 To be pragmatic, in Iraq part of the reason we were involved was to safeguard oil supplies.
 In Afghanistan we were supposedly confronting terrorists who threatened the UK.
 In Syria we may even end up assisting those with similar ideology to those same terrorist groups.